-This new course aims to develop your knowledge and understanding of both the science underpinning, and methods that are employed, to promote health enhancing physical activity and exercise.
-You will undertake study in the physiological, behavioural, social, cultural and nutritional perspectives that impact upon Physical Activity, Exercise and Health at individual and societal levels.
-Upon graduation, you will possess a wide range of knowledge and skills that will enable you to work as a professional bringing about an increase in peoples physical activity whilst reducing their sedentary behaviour.
+This course aims to develop your knowledge and understanding of both the science underpinning and methods employed, to promote health enhancing sport and physical activity.
+You will undertake study in the physiological, behavioural, social, cultural and nutritional perspectives that impact upon sport, physical activity and health at individual and societal levels.
+Upon graduation you will possess a wide range of knowledge and skills that will enable you to work as a professional, bringing about an increase in people’s physical activity whilst reducing their sedentary behaviour.

 The course offers small group teaching, hands-on experience in our dedicated Exercise Laboratory and a one-year work placement with the opportunity to obtain a Diploma in Professional Practice.

 Please note the modular structure of the programme is subject to change.